ArcaneNibble/cnoidal/format_notes.md

 `time_delta` entries are 32-bit or 64-bit depending on the section type.

 Contrary to the text in the manual, delta values may be zero as well as positive.
-This is needed in order to represent values at time 0 and is visible in the example in the manual written immediately after said text.
+This is needed in order to represent values at time 0 and is visible in the example in the manual written immediately after said text requiring values to be positive.

 Note further that the order of the position and time information is reversed in the example written in the manual.